 TRANSCRIPTSSeminole High School offers a full service records department located in our Guidance office.
 We will assist new students in obtaining records from a previous school along with sending records to a school a student may be transferring to.
 We provide transcripts for all students applying to and entering college.
-There is a fee of three dollars per transcript for an official or two dollars for an unofficial, and it usually takes about 24 hours for transcripts to process
+There is a fee of \$1 per transcript.
+Electronic transcripts can only be sent to Florida public colleges/universities, and it usually takes 24 hours.

-AVID (Advancement Via Individual Determination)

-The AVID program is designed to prepare capable students in the academic middle to participate fully in a college preparatory curriculum through tutoring, mentoring, study skills instruction, and peer group support.
+AVID (Advancement Via Individual Determination) The AVID program is designed to prepare capable students in the academic middle to participate fully in a college preparatory curriculum through tutoring, mentoring, study skills instruction, and peer group support.
 This program is new to Seminole but will service students in grades 9-12.